kraken-php/docs/events.md

 <a name="catching-throwables"></a>
 ### Catching Throwables

-All unhandled throwables thrown inside of event will make your application to enter `failure` state, and try to solve the problem using local superivision system, which will then decide what should be done.
+All unhandled throwables thrown inside of event will make your application to enter `failure` state, and try to solve the problem using local supervision system, which will then decide what should be done.

 <a name="advanced-patterns"></a>
 ## Advanced Patterns